swaldman/sbt-ethereum/README.md

 If you have generated new account wallets, those will be found under `keystore/V3` in a format and under filenames that are interoperable with `geth`.
 (You can copy these files into your `geth` keystore if you'd like.)

-The database constains metainformation about contracts that you have deployed or interacted with using sbt-ethereum.
-It is shared by all projects.
+The database constains metainformation about contracts that you have deployed or interacted with using sbt-ethereum. *It is shared by all projects.*

+### Aliasing accounts

+It can be annoying to type (really, to copy and paste) full Ethereum addresses all the time when sending Ether or invoking contract methods.

+sbt-ethereum permits you to define aliases for addresses in the repository, which you can use in place of hex addresses in almost every sbt-ethereum command.

+Try `ethAlias<tab>` to see the three alias-related tasks, `ethAliasSet`, `ethAliasList`, and `ethAliasDrop`.

+**Note:** Using aliases introduces a potential security issue.
+If an unauthorized party modifies the address to which an alias points, you may send ether to or invoke contract methods on a malicious, unintended recipient.
+Before doing anything high-stakes, verify that your alias points to where you think it points with `ethAliasList`.

 ### Examining sbt-ethetherum repository data